A tale of divinities and deception in Ancient Egypt

 Shop the Collection

 A range of beautiful fabrics are available for each design, from classic silk twill to our sumptuous signature wool and silk blend.
-Each piece is printed and hand finished by the renowned artisans of Como, Italy.
+Each piece is printed and hand finished by artisans in the UK.